a3gz/chubby/README.md

 ## Slim 4

 Chubby version `^2` depends on Slim `4.3.0` to keep PHP requirement down to `PHP 7.1`.
-If a higher version of PHP is available, changing Slim dependency version to `^4` should work since we'e still in the same major version... but I haven't tried this yet.
+If a higher version of PHP is available, changing Slim dependency version to `^4` should work since we are still in the same major version... but I haven't tried this yet.

 This version is more opinionated that Chubby `^1` because some of the things that were taken care of by Slim are now under our control.
 The new directory `src/fat` contains classes that help with: